petteri-tuni-tla1/python-virus/README.md

 Finds file in given directory (./test for development).
 Reads the source code from the current file - not used at this point.
 Infects files in given directory by adding comment.

+### 3.0

+Infects found files with the actual virus code.
+Preventing multiple infections not yet implemented.

+Directory for sample python code without virus for testing added.

+**NOTE: line feed setting may affect how well behaves (\r\n)**